srobo/docs/simulator/simulator_programming.md

 ### Arduino

 Your robot has a microswitch and six distance sensors, attached to the digital and analog pins respectively.
 These are all attached to a single arduino.

+The simulated arduino behaves like one with the ordinary SR Firmware and does not offer any of the extended or custom arduino behaviours.

 Make sure you have set the correct [pin_mode]({{ site.baseurl }}/programming/arduino/sr_firmware#setting-pin-modes), depending on what device you're using.